metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 I think Kyler's struggling to communicate with his men in such a hostile environment.

 Surprised to see Seattle stack up so many sacks in this game.
 I suppose Pete Carroll has keyed in a bit on Arizona's protection scheme.

+***

+## Cowboys @ Eagles

+Eagles running the ball effectively in zone all over these Cowboys.
+Only Micah Parsons has been the only player to hold himself well.